Jonathan-Gander/LineChartView/README.md

 `LineChartView` is a Swift Package written in SwiftUI to add a line chart to your app.
 It has many available customizations and is interactive (user can move finger on line to get values details).

-It is really easy to use and add to your app.
+It is really easy to use and to add to your app.
 It only takes an array of `Double` values as mandatory parameter.
 All other parameters are here to customize visual aspect and interactions.

 ## Features